mozilla/project_haiku.iot/Prototype/README.md

 ##### Configure

-Go to https://build.particle.io, and click on Create New App and name it ‘buzzy-pixel’ and hit save icon on left.
+* Go to https://build.particle.io, and click on Create New App and name it ‘buzzy-pixel’ and hit save icon on left.
 This should create a new file buzzy-pixel.ino.

-Click on Libraries button, and find BlingButton in Community Libraries.
-Select BlingButton library, and click on INCLUDE IN APP.
+* Click on Libraries button, and find BlingButton in Community Libraries.
+Select BlingButton library, and click on Include In App.

-Go back to your created app ‘buzzy-pixel’, and paste following code inside the ino file. https://github.com/mozilla/project_haiku.iot/blob/master/Prototype/InternetButton/buzzy-pixel/buzzy-pixel.ino
+* Go back to your created app ‘buzzy-pixel’, and paste following code inside the ino file. https://github.com/mozilla/project_haiku.iot/blob/master/Prototype/InternetButton/buzzy-pixel/buzzy-pixel.ino

 Note: With WebIDE after including BlingButton library in your app, update include reference in above buzzy-pixel.ino code from
-"BlingButton.h" -> "BlingButton/BlingButton.h"
+"BlingButton.h" -> "BlingButton/BlingButton.h",
 "Page.h" -> "BlingButton/Page.h"

-Add new file by clicking on ‘+’ on top right.
+* Add new file by clicking on ‘+’ on top right.
 Rename the file as ‘ButtonConfig.h’ [You can delete the corresponding cpp file created by default]

-Paste the below config settings code in ButtonConfig.h https://github.com/mozilla/project_haiku.iot/blob/master/Prototype/InternetButton/buzzy-pixel/ButtonConfig.h
+* Paste the below config settings code in ButtonConfig.h https://github.com/mozilla/project_haiku.iot/blob/master/Prototype/InternetButton/buzzy-pixel/ButtonConfig.h